 Use ingredient variety, not recipe variety.

 Rather than making 30 different recipes every month (does anyone do that?), develop a few “go to” items, and rotate the ingredients and flavors weekly.
 For example, hearty vegetable-bean soup is one of my go-to recipes, but I prepare it several ways: black beans with greens and curry, white beans with tomatoes and oregano, red beans with carrots and cumin, and Chilean (yellow or pinto) beans with squash and corn.
 So “bean soup” in our house is one of several comfort-food-favorites.

-Likewise, vegetable mixes for soups, stews, stir-fry’s or skillet pasta dishes can range from carrots and cabbage to kale and mushrooms, and broccoli and onions or tomatoes and corn—whatever your family prefers that is economical.
+Likewise, vegetable mixes for soups, stews, stir-fry, or skillet pasta dishes can range from carrots and cabbage to kale and mushrooms, and broccoli and onions or tomatoes and corn—whatever your family prefers that is economical.
 Fresh vegetable “slaws” can also be made on a weekly basis for use in tacos, salads and sandwiches.
 Toss shredded fresh vegetables with lemon juice or vinegar and salt and they’ll easily keep for a week in the refrigerator.
 When they start to look a little sad, they can be rinsed and tossed into a soup base.